 - Find out if you have a legal claim

 Dialysis patients should be aware that the U.S. Food and Drug Administration (FDA) has recently issued a recall on 2 dialysis products.
 Both GranuFlo and Naturalyte, products of Fresenius Medical Care Holdings, Inc., have had a Class I recall issued due to possible adverse health consequences, including death and cardiac events (heart attacks, sudden cardiac arrest, and other cardiovascular injuries).

 First, we need to understand the process of hemodialysis.
 This process uses a machine to filter excess salt and water from the blood of those whose kidney's no longer function properly.
 One part of the process involves neutralizing the acids in the blood.
 This is accomplished by introducing an alkaline substance, most usually bicarbonate.

 When used in small doses this works well to neutralize acids, however an overdose of bicarbonate can lead to heart problems, including cardiac arrest and is what the product liability attorneys are primarily focused on.

 Many of the concentrates used in dialysis contain ingredients that are converted to bicarbonate in the liver of the patient.
 GranuFlo and Naturalyte use the same ingredient that competing products use, however, they have the ingredient in a higher concentration.

-Reports that have contributed to the recall of GranuFlo and Naturalyte state that many physicians may not have been adequately informed of the higher concentrations of bicarbonate in these two products.
+Reports that have contributed to the recall of GranuFlo and Naturalyte state that many doctors, operators, and physicians may not have been adequately informed of the higher concentrations of bicarbonate in these two products.

-This has led to over administration which GranuFlo lawyers allege has lead to potential heart and cardiovascular problems in patients who have been given GranuFlo and Naturalyte.Review My Case Now
+This has led to over administration which GranuFlo lawyers allege has lead to potential heart and cardiovascular problems in patients.

-The FDA Class I recall reports that high levels of bicarbonate in the bloodstream can contribute to a condition known as metabolic alkalosis.
-This condition can be serious and will put patients at risk of the health conditions listed below.
+Additionally, the FDA Class I recall reports that high levels of bicarbonate in the bloodstream (GranuFlo side effects) can contribute to a condition known as metabolic alkalosis.
+This condition can be serious and a potential Fresenius lawsuit will be reviewed for the following claims: